Paulette rolls toward Bermuda; Sally threatens Gulf Coast | WTOP

-MIAMI (AP) — Residents of Bermuda were urged to prepare to protect life and property ahead of Hurricane Paulette, which forecasters said would grow into a dangerous storm as it approaches the territory Sunday.
+MIAMI (AP) — Residents of Bermuda were urged to prepare to protect life and property ahead of Hurricane Paulette, which was forecast to become a dangerous hurricane Sunday as Tropical Storm Sally intensified in the Gulf of Mexico.

-Paulette gained hurricane status late Saturday and was expected to bring storm surge, coastal flooding and high winds to Bermuda over the coming days, according to a U.S. National Hurricane Center advisory.
+Paulette gained hurricane status late Saturday and was expected to bring storm surge, coastal flooding and high winds to Bermuda, according to a U.S. National Hurricane Center advisory.

-Paulette had maximum sustained winds of 75 mph (120 kph) that were expected to intensify as the system charted a curved course toward Bermuda, according to the advisory.
+Paulette had maximum sustained winds of 75 mph (120 kph) that were expected to strengthen as the system charted a curved course toward Bermuda, forecasters said.
 The biggest threats were strong winds, storm surge, up to 6 inches (15 centimeters) of rain and life-threatening surf and rip currents.
-The storm early Sunday was 330 miles (535 kilometers) southeast of the territory.
+The storm was 310 miles (500 kilometers) southeast of the territory Sunday morning.

 It’s the strongest in terms of winds of six disturbances the center was tracking in the Atlantic Ocean and Gulf of Mexico.

+A hurricane warning for Sally was issued Sunday morning from Grand Isle, Louisiana, to Ocean Springs, Mississippi, and included metropolitan New Orleans.
+A storm surge warning and a tropical storm warning were also in effect for parts of the Gulf Coast.

-Tropical Storm Sally was inching up from Florida to the Gulf Coast and prompted a hurricane watch from Grand Isle, Louisiana, to the Florida-Alabama border.
-Louisiana Gov. John Bel Edwards declared a state of emergency, and officials in the New Orleans area issued a mandatory evacuation order for areas outside of levee protection.
+Louisiana Gov. John Bel Edwards declared a state of emergency Saturday, and officials in the New Orleans area issued a mandatory evacuation order for areas outside of levee protection.

-Sally had winds around 45 mph (75 kph) with higher gusts, forecasters said.
-The tropical storm was expected to strengthen into a hurricane Monday and reach the warning area late Monday and Tuesday.
+The tropical storm had maximum sustained winds of 50 mph (85 kph) with higher gusts, forecasters said.
+Sally was expected to strengthen into a hurricane Monday and reach the coast late Monday and Tuesday.

-A slow moving storm, Sally could produce rain totals up to 18 inches (46 centimeters) by the middle of the week, forecasters said.
-The system was moving west-northwest at 8 mph (13 kph) early Sunday.
-It was centered 80 miles (130 kilometers) west-southwest of Port Charlotte, Florida, and 385 miles (620 kilometers) east-southeast of the mouth of the Mississippi River.
+A slow moving storm, Sally could produce rain totals up to 20 inches (51 centimeters) by the middle of the week, forecasters said.
+The system was moving west-northwest at 13 mph (20 kph) early Sunday.
+It was centered 115 miles (190 kilometers) west of Port Charlotte, Florida, and 345 miles (550 kilometers) east-southeast of the mouth of the Mississippi River.

-Once a tropical storm, Rene was down to depression status by Saturday night.
-Tropical Depression Twenty was poorly organized in the Atlantic but expected to strengthen during the week, forecasters said.
+Once a tropical storm, Rene was forecast to become a remnant low Monday.
+Tropical Depression Twenty was expected to strengthen this week and become a tropical storm by Tuesday, forecasters said.

 Two other disturbances — one in the Gulf and another near the Cabo Verde Islands — had low and moderate chances of formation, respectively.